 Violations of this policy may result in an order for an evaluation by a LECOM approved psychiatrist, psychiatric resident, or psychologist, suspension, or dismissal from LECOM.
-Any LECOM student who intentionally or knowingly fails to identify or report a dangerous person, as described in this section, is subject to an honor code violation (see Section 9 Student Conduct).
+Any LECOM student who intentionally or knowingly fails to identify or report a dangerous person, as described in this section, is subject to an honor code violation (Policy 9.2).

 6.8.1.
-Harassment and Hazing
+HARASSMENT AND HAZING